 Applying sequential choice on voting and election is a means of solving a classic formal logic problem, i.e. how to elect one person among more than two alternatives.
-Democracy with Sequential Choice and Fund Voting provides an answer to Coleman’s vision of political money (political science, economics).
+Fund Voting provides an answer to Coleman’s vision of political money (political science, economics).
 The book reviews Arrow’s work on group choice (economics).
 The book introduces fund voting for budgeting and project planning, land and urban planning, as well as for resources utilization (economics, public administration science, environmental science, resources economics) The application of sequential choice and fund voting is examined under that perspective of sociology, which concerns the assumption that societies owe their existence to common tasks, and likewise, under the main theme of anthropology, i.e. what generates human society and keeps it going.

 Contribution at the annual Dutch-Belgian Political Science Conference, Leiden, June 8th 2018Read More